 Just because cats can't speak like humans doesn't mean they can't articulate when they want something.
 Take solicitation purring, which is a common type of purr that typically happens around mealtime or when a cat is looking for attention, for example.

-“Solicitation purring is a mix of a purr, a cry and a meow,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+“Solicitation purring is a mix of a purr, a cry and a meow,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.
 “This vocalization occurs at a similar frequency to a baby cry and is designed to get a pet parent’s attention.”

 It’s normal to want to understand what your best friend is saying, whether it’s through body language cues, tail wags or type of vocalizations, so here’s everything you need to know about solicitation purring.

 Cat purring happens when cats vibrate their vocal cords, Dr. McCullough explains.
 Typically, cats purr to communicate with other cats and people.
 However, cats' purrs can vary (in volume, frequency and length) depending on their emotions.